FvD/harper/README.md

-4. We will provide an interactive upload mode: after providing a URL for a lesson, the author is walked through a very simple online form that asks for the information that goes in the lesson's `harper.md` file.
+4. We will provide an interactive upload mode: after providing a URL for a lesson, the author is walked through a very simple online form that asks for the information that goes in the lesson's Harper file.
     We save that information and give it back to them to download and add to the lesson.
-    We still require that the `harper.md` file be in the lesson's root directory as a check on authenticity: allowing person X to describe a lesson created by person Y opens up too many opportunities for abuse.
+    We still require that the Harper file be in the lesson's root directory as a check on authenticity: allowing person X to describe a lesson created by person Y opens up too many opportunities for abuse.

 ## Scenarios